nikitavoloboev/data/looking-back/2020/2020-august.md

 Writing out the above future projects I want to complete in the coming months makes me reflect on how broad my [current goals](../../focusing/goals.md) are.

 I also listened to an [amazing interview](https://overcast.fm/+OozP23MDM) with CEO of Loom, Joe.
 He mentioned how he does weekly [CEO updates authored with Notion and Loom](https://twitter.com/yoyo_thomas/status/1258446807597645824) & it's awesome.
 Video as screencast format is certainly underused especially as you can playback video at 2x speed.

+## 17

+Reading [this review on 4 months working at BuildKite](https://juanitofatas.com/4-month-buildkite) was amazing.
+So many things got right. 🌈

+From personal experience, working in software companies is insanely stressful and all efforts by the company to alleviate the stress are very welcome.